 They use all-natural oils and the bars are compostable and not tested on animals.
 Their St. Clemens bar is made with Rosemary, Juniper, Basil, Lime, Lemon and Orange extracts and oils.

 The company says it “balances oil production, cleans the scalp and freshens your hair up.
 Leaves hair perfect without the need for a conditioner as there are humectants in there which draw moisture to your hair.”

-I’d imagine you can also use it as a body wash, too!
+I’d imagine you can also use it as a biodegradable body wash, too!

-Here are a few biodegradable soap brands suitable for showering and camping.
-All of these soaps can be used sparingly to minimize the runoff.
+Here are a few of the best biodegradable soap brands suitable for showering and camping.
+All of these soaps can be used sparingly to minimize the runoff into the Earth.